atharaq/atharaq.github.io/discrete/lesson0.md

 "Self-paced" lessons might sometimes include "guided problem sets".
 The purpose is of course for you to learn the material by figuring out certain things for yourselves.
 It may feel a bit uncomfortable: how will you know that you actually learned anything?
 If you need reassurance, I will of course be available: email me or stop by office hours (which will be available every week).

-**Important**: self-paced does not mean "do whenever you want".
+**Important**: self-paced does not mean "due whenever you want".
 You should keep up with the material on a regular basis.
 Make sure to ask me questions, via email or during office hours, if you get stuck on an important concept during a lesson.

 We will meet synchronously roughly **every two weeks**.
 The exact meeting dates are noted in the syllabus.
 These synchronous meetings are going to be a mix of reviewing material and exploring new material.
 This will be a good opportunity for me to go over the concepts and problems that were most confusing from the previous set of self-paced lessons and/or problem sets, and get you started on the new topics.
 Please do make sure to **come prepared**: at each synchronous meeting, try to clear up all confusion about the previous set of lessons.